MS NOW: 2021–2024

+In December 2020, Phil Griffin stepped down from the network, and it was announced that NBC News' then-senior vice president of special programming Rashida Jones would succeeded him as president of MSNBC beginning in 2021; she became the first African-American woman to lead a U.S. cable news channel Jones would aim to create a larger distinction between news and analysis programming to "create more opportunities for collaboration" across the network (with Daniel Arnall and The Last Word EP Greg Kordick named senior vice presidents of news and analysis respectively), and announced plans to appoint a head of documentary acquisitions to oversee an expansion in long-form content.

-On March 29, 2021, MSNBC introduced a refreshed logo and on-air imaging, including a rebranding of its MSNBC Live rolling news block as MSNBC Reports (with each block carrying the anchor's name, patterned after the existing daytime show Andrea Mitchell Reports).
-Under Jones, MSNBC began to scale back its tighter integrations with NBC News, with some personalities and reporters leaving the network, or prioritizing contributions to NBC News' streaming channel NBC News Now instead.
+In March 2021, MSNBC introduced a refreshed logo and on-air imaging, including a rebranding of its MSNBC Live rolling news block as MSNBC Reports (with each block carrying the anchor's name, patterned after the existing daytime show Andrea Mitchell Reports).
+Under Jones, MSNBC began to scale back its integrations with NBC News, with some personalities and reporters leaving the network, or prioritizing contributions to NBC News' streaming channel NBC News Now instead.

-In July 2021, MSNBC gained a presence on NBCUniversal's Peacock streaming service by co-branding its streaming hub "The Choice" as "The Choice by MSNBC"; it included original news and opinion programs with personalities such as Mehdi Hasan, Zerlina Maxwell, and Sam Seder.
+MSNBC gained a presence on NBCUniversal's Peacock streaming service by co-branding its streaming hub "The Choice" as "The Choice by MSNBC" in July 2021; it included original news and opinion programs with personalities such as Mehdi Hasan, Zerlina Maxwell, and Sam Seder.
 In March 2022, it was replaced by an MSNBC hub, which included next-day, on-demand streaming of selected MSNBC programs, as well as specials and documentaries.

-On November 9, 2021, Brian Williams announced that he would leave NBC News after 28 years with the division; he hosted The 11th Hour for the final time on December 9, 2021, with the hour filled by guest hosts in the interim.
-In January 2022, it was announced that Stephanie Ruhle would become the new host of The 11th Hour, and that her existing hour of MSNBC Reports would be replaced by a new fourth hour of Morning Joe beginning April 4, 2022.
+In November 2021, Brian Williams announced his departure from NBC News and MSNBC after 28 years, with his final edition of The 11th Hour scheduled for December 9; after a transitional period covered by guest hosts, Stephanie Ruhle became the new host of The 11th Hour beginning March 2, with her existing hour of MSNBC Reports replaced by a new fourth hour of Morning Joe in April 2022.